Ganesh Chaturthi Festival 2019, India

-The spectacular Hindu Ganesh Chaturthi festival is a 10-day affair of colourful festivities, involving singing, dancing and theatre honouring the birth of the elephant-headed deity.
+The spectacular Hindu Ganesh Chaturthi festival in September is an 11-day affair of colourful festivities, involving singing, dancing and theatre honouring the birth of the elephant-headed deity.

 The start of the festival sees huge, colourful statues of Lord Ganesha – one of the best-known deities in the Hindu pantheon and worshipped for bringing good fortune and removing obstacles – installed on elaborately decorated public podiums.
 In Mumbai – formerly known as Bombay – this is the biggest street party of the year, so expect large crowds with bare-chested men and boys dancing to trumpets and beating drums, and local neighbourhoods competing with one another to erect the biggest and most impressive Ganesha statue.